JonSnowbd/RunPoeTradeScript/README.md

 ## What is this

-A very simple auto launch gui that will launch TradeMacro when PathOfExile is on.
+A very simple gui that will launch TradeMacro when PathOfExile is on.
 And kill every AHK instance when it sees Path of Exile is no longer open.

 # How to use

-Download it from [here](http://x.com) or build it yourself.
+Download it from [here](https://raw.githubusercontent.com/JonSnowbd/RunPoeTradeScript/master/dist/StartPoETrade.exe) or build it yourself.

 After you have downloaded it just [place it in your TradeMacro folder](https://i.imgur.com/wjH1knL.png), next to `Run_TradeMacro.ahk`.